Magik: Sorcery

-Soulsword

-The Soulsword was created by Illyana Rasputin during her imprisonment in Limbo.
-Illyana magically caused her own life force energy to manifest before her.
+Rasputina created the Soulsword during her imprisonment in Limbo.
+She magically caused her own life force energy to manifest before her.
 Once this happened she cast her hand into a pool of eldritch energy and imagined a weapon in her mind.
 When she withdrew her hand she was holding the Soulsword, created from her own soul.
 A simple looking blade upon its origin, it develops intricate designs and forms upon itself the more Illyana uses it, becoming more powerful with each use.

-Magik's Soulsword disrupts magical energies, constructs, and creatures.
+Her Soulsword disrupts magical energies, constructs, and creatures.
 It also augments the power level of any magic user who holds it.
 The Soulsword generally has no physical effect, but disrupts even the most powerful magic as it passes through.
-Since Illyana's resurrection, the Soulsword seems to affect psychic beings like Legion's personalities, whereas in the past the sword only affected magical creatures and spells.
+Since Rasputina's resurrection, the Soulsword seems to affect psychic beings like Legion's personalities, whereas in the past the sword only affected magical creatures and spells.
 The only exception to this has been Kitty Pryde, who can still be cut by the Soulsword even when Pryde is using her phasing power to become intangible.
-Illyana can make her Soulsword appear and vanish at will.
-After Avengers vs. X-Men, Illyana has used her Soulsword against physical beings, including a Sentinel.
+Rasputina can make her Soulsword appear and vanish at will.
+After Avengers vs. X-Men, she has used her Soulsword against physical beings, including a Sentinel.

 Other abilities

-Illyana has formidable psionic shields, which block anyone from reading her mind, even such powerful telepaths as Professor X, the Shadow King, and Rachel Summers.
-Since her revival, Illyana is able to lower her psionic shields.

-Due to Belasco creating the magical bloodstones with their souls, Illyana has a psychic bond with X-Man Kitty Pryde.
-Because of this, a similar connection could be considered between Illyana and Storm.
+Furthermore, Illyana Rasputina displays formidable psionic shields, which block anyone from reading her mind, even such powerful telepaths as Professor X, the Shadow King, and Rachel Summers.
+Since her revival, Rasputina is able to lower her psionic shields.
+Due to Belasco creating the magical bloodstones with their souls, Rasputina has a psychic bond with X-Man Kitty Pryde.
+Because of this, a similar connection could be considered between Rasputina and Storm.